Jubatian/rrpge-spec/specs/userlib/charwt.rst

 from the destination surface object: it is the largest multiple of the font width which fits in the destination surface width.

+Word5 - Word7 is set up by the us_cw_tile_init routine, in order to support changing tileset or destination object properties after object construction.